To maximise the efficiency of your domestic condensing boiler is very simple, turn the flow temperature down.

 The higher this humidity/CO2 the higher the temperature that condensing can occur as displayed here.

 The ideal is to have a return temperature as low as possible and below this dew point.
 If we can also get our flow temperature below this point we will have the maximum surface area within the heat exchanger possible for the condensing to occur.

 However, there is a caveat!
-When we get condensing occurring the humidity drops, this, in turn, lowers our dew point (we want as high as possible to extract more latent heat) and slows or halts the condensing process.
+When we get condensing occurring the humidity drops, this, in turn, lowers our dew point (we want it as high as possible to extract more latent heat) and slows or halts the condensing process.
 So, if for example, we had a very long heat exchanger, a dewpoint of 55°c and the temperature of the heat exchanger is an even 54°c all over, you may suppose we could eventually condense all the vapour into the water if the heat exchanger was long enough.
 In actual fact as soon as the humidity drops slightly the dew point decreases and condensing will theoretically halt for the rest of the heat exchange as the air is no longer 'saturated' with H20.
 Hence it is below the relative point of saturation.

-For this reason, we need to target as lower return temperature as possible to maximise the condensing effect, not the flow temperature.
+For this reason, we need to target as lower a return temperature as possible to maximise the condensing effect, not the flow temperature.
 The way we achieve this is by utilising ERP modulating pumps to maintain a nice wide delta T 20 across the flow and return to the boiler.
 In other words, a nice slow flow rate to make sure the return is as cool as possible.

-And of course, the use of compensation controls will attempt to run the system at as lower overall temperature as possible.
+And of course, the use of compensation controls will attempt to run the system at as lower an overall temperature as possible.
 This will ensure we obtain a return temperature well below the dew point, not ‘just below it’, and extract the maximum amount of latent heat.
-The further below the dew point, the more condensing that will occur, latent heat absorbed and the more energy saved.
+The further below the dew point, the more condensing that will occur, the latent heat absorbed and the more energy saved.

 The following diagram, again from Viessmann displays this.